HWerneck/Robots/Autonomous Robot Car/readme.md

 # Autonomous Robot Car
-Project of an autonomous car as graduation project of UFABC's Engenharia de Instrumentação, Automação e Robótica (Instrumentation, Automation and Robotics Engineering), later used in the first RoboCar Race, 2018 edition.
+Project of an autonomous car made as graduation project of Engenharia de Instrumentação, Automação e Robótica (Instrumentation, Automation and Robotics Engineering) at UFABC.\
+Later used in the first RoboCar Race, 2018 edition.